 The Dangers of Cold Weather

 When winter winds blow with snow and ice, they increase the risk of illness and injury.
 Exposure to cold temperatures can cause hyperthermia and frostbite.
-The paws, ear tips, and the end of the tail are most susceptible to cold injuries.
+The paws, ear tips, and tail end are most susceptible to cold injuries.
 While all dogs need extra care in the winter, senior dogs, dogs with illnesses, puppies, and pregnant dogs tend to be the most vulnerable.

 Below are some measures you can take to keep your dog warm and safe in winter weather.